General Information:

 You might ask, "Should I save my glass bottles and jars to recycle?"

-In the United States, about 1/3 of all container glass is recycled.
-About 80% of recovered glass containers are made into new glass containers.
-It happens quickly.
-The glass bottles you bring and drop off at the Recycling Center can be processed and back on your store shelf in as little as 30 days.
+About one-third of all glass containers in the United States are recycled, and about 80% of recovered glass containers are made into new ones.
+This process happens quickly.
+The glass bottles you bring and drop off at the Recycling Center can be processed and returned to your store shelf in as little as 30 days.

 Glass can be recycled endlessly.